wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### APIUsageByAppFilter

-Filters API usage by application results.
+Filters the API usage by application results.

 <table>
 <thead>